Stacey Milbern

-Stacey Park Milbern (May 19, 1987 – May 19, 2020) was a Korean-American disability rights activist.
-She helped create the disability justice movement and advocated for fair treatment of disabled people.
+Stacey Park Milbern (May 19, 1987 – May 19, 2020) was a South Korean and American activist for disability justice, advocating for fair treatment of disabled people in the United States.
+She served on the North Carolina Commission for the Blind and the Statewide Independent Living Council, as well as the President's Committee for People with Intellectual Disabilities under U.S. president Barack Obama.
+She also helped establish Disability History and Awareness Month in North Carolina.
+In March 2020, she engaged in mutual aid to provide food and medical care to homeless and disabled people in the San Francisco Bay Area during the COVID-19 pandemic before dying from surgical complications related to kidney cancer in May of that year.

 Early life

 Milbern was born at the U.S. Army Hospital in Seoul on May 19, 1987, with congenital muscular dystrophy (CMD).
-She was mixed-race, her father being White American and her mother being Korean.
+She was mixed-race, her father being White American and her mother being South Korean.
 She grew up in Fort Bragg, North Carolina, in a military family, as her father was in the United States Army.
 As a child she relied on her family as caregivers, but when she began to identify as queer, she feared her parents' judgment and planned to move out, a choice made more difficult by her need for help in daily activities such as eating, sleeping, and using the bathroom.
+She attended Massey Hill Classical High School in Fayetteville, North Carolina.

 Milbern began serving in disability rights leadership roles at 16 years old, including as Community Outreach Director for the National Youth Leadership Network.
-She later was a founder of the North Carolina Youth Leadership Forum and Disabled Young People's Collective to empower youth with disabilities to engage in advocacy and leadership.
+She later was a founder of the North Carolina Youth Leadership Forum.
 She was appointed by the Governor of North Carolina to the North Carolina Commission for the Blind from 2006 to 2008 and to the Statewide Independent Living Council from 2004 to 2010.
 She was instrumental in the writing and passing of the 2007 North Carolina law establishing October as "Disability History and Awareness Month" and requiring disability history curriculum to be taught in all schools.
 In 2005, Milbern helped to establish the disability justice movement through conversations with other disabled queer women of color activists.

 Milbern authored a popular disability-rights blog on WordPress throughout the late 2000s, titled "Crip Chick" (later CripChick.com).
 She graduated from Methodist University in 2009.